sabakasrelou/Final-Project-Cloud-Computing/README.md

-MySQL with AWS Deployment
+MySQL with AWS Deployment.
-Overview
+Overview:
 This repository contains a Python script for deploying a distributed MySQL system on AWS using the Boto3 library.
 The system includes the creation of a security group, launching multiple EC2 instances of different types, and deploying a Flask application for distributed MySQL query routing.

 Prerequisites